Keep upto date

 - Suspect Glaucoma / OHT

-Repeat Measures In cases of raised IOP in the absence of any other signs of glaucoma the pressures should be repeated on one or two occasions using Goldmann or Perkins tonometry as per the extended service provided by Primary Eyecare Services.
+Glaucoma repeat readings (GRR) In cases of raised IOP and/or suspicious visual fields in the absence of any other signs of glaucoma the pressures or visual fields should be repeated on one or two occasions using Goldmann or Perkins tonometry or full threshold visual field testing as per the extended service provided by Primary Eyecare Services.
 The results are reported, and fees claimed, via the Opera online IT system.

-If you have a patient with raised pressure only, and you do not take part on the extended service, you must refer them to a participating optometrist for further assessment.
-You can find participating practices on the GMPEC website.
-Ask the patient where they wish to go and ensure they know.
-Use a referral letter and provide full details as you would for a GP referral.
+If you have a patient with raised pressure or suspect visual fields, and you do not take part in the extended service, you must refer them to a GERS optometrist for further assessment.
+Follow the referral information for GERS detailed below.

-Learn More Find a practice GMPECAcute Angle Closure GlaucomaAcute angle closure glaucoma and/or IOPS of >32mmHg is an emergency referral.
+Acute Angle Closure GlaucomaAcute angle closure glaucoma and/or IOPS of >32mmHg is an emergency referral and is NOT suitable for GERS.

 Out of AreaPatients from outside the area should be referred according to their own area's protocol.